YunhaoLi012/DMLP/docs/train.md

 ## Train
 The training pipe line is writted in the function `train_vae_ddpm`. \
-The function can be imported by `from DMLP.train.train_function import train_vae_ddpm`
+The function can be imported by `from DMLP.train.train_function import train_vae_ddpm`. \
+The training pipeline will output a tensorboard logging with all the evaluation results.

 ### train_vae_ddpm
 ```